Elect96/philosophy-blog/README.md

 # PhilosophyBlog

-PhilosophyBlog was created as a blog site with facebook comments and few other functionalities.
+PhilosophyBlog was created as a responsive, mobile-first blog site with facebook comments and few other functionalities.

 ## References
  Webside skeleton was borrowed from youtube channel Pasja Informatyki.
 Many thanks to those guys for inspiration.